jwkelso/dotfiles/README.md

 cd ~/.dotfiles
 ruby script/setup.rb
 ```

-This will copy the dotfiles into your home directory so that everything is set up nicely.
+Each managed file is symlinked to a corresponding file in ~/.dotfiles.
+The symlinks are added to your home directory so that everything is set up nicely.
 Heads up: it is destructive.
 That means it will overwrite any of your current dotfiles with conflicting names.

 ##.gitconfig